 Planting garlic somewhere between Halloween and Thanksgiving is a good guideline to follow, but be sure to temper that a bit if your climate is on the extremes.
 The idea is to get the clove into the ground so it can begin to grow and develop roots before winter settles in.
 Planting right around the first freeze is good rule of thumb, but be sure to do it before the first hard freeze.
 For the plant to develop roots properly, the ground needs to be cold but not yet frozen.

 Those living in warmer areas can plant anytime in the fall and probably all the way up until December depending on the climate.
 Whenever possible, try not to put the plants in the ground too close to the very hot or very cold weather, as it needs time to get established.
 That way, it will be ready to grow in the springtime.
-Timing the planting can be the trickiest part of growing a garlic plant, so feel free to ask a local nursery or garden store for recommendations for your specific region.
+Timing the planting can be the trickiest part of growing a garlic plant, so feel free to ask your local county extension service, a local nursery or garden store for recommendations for your specific region.
 They should be able to give you the perfect window in which to plant.